 Career Preparation

 Phase 3 is the final phase of the curriculum and takes place over 13 months.
 This phase provides individualized training and allows students to explore their career specialty choices to prepare for success in residency training and beyond.
 After enrolling in a self-selected career specialty track (CST), they will work with faculty from that specialty to create individualized schedules of elective rotations based on the students’ backgrounds, anticipated plans, and other interests.
-In addition, all students participate in the Curriculum Enhancement Seminar (CES) series throughout the phase and the Residency Preparatory course (RPC) immediately before graduation.
+In addition, all students participate in Curriculum Enhancement Seminars (CES) throughout the phase and the Residency Preparatory course (RPC) immediately before graduation.
 Details related to these experiences can be found below.

 Phase 3 Director: Justin C. Siebler, MD